In brief, a net metering system is one that

 Net Metering Interconnection Application

-View our Net Metering Form (PDF).
+View our Net Metering Form (DOC).